 - Hypochalcia ahenella.
 Found on several Cotswold grassland sites.
 The larval food is

 uncertain, Rock-rose is thought to be a possibility.
-Recorded from late May to early July, adults are very
+Recorded from mid May to early July, adults are very

 variable in both size (wingspan 22 - 32mm) and shade of brown, with some specimens much darker

 - Narrow-bordered Bee Hawk-moth (Hemaris tityus).
 Of all the species listed here,

 this is the only one which has only been recorded on the site in the past,

 back in 1993 when a larva was found on its foodplant, Devil's-bit Scabious (Succisa pratensis).

 Despite several attempts to re-find the species as adult or larva, this remains its only record

 - Mocha (Cyclophora annularia).
 Found mostly in woodland in southern and western parts

 of the county.
 The larval food is Field Maple.

 Recorded in two generations, mostly in May & June, and again from late July to the end of August.